 Two texts will be discussed in this research, namely: Human Schematic and The Records of Ming Scholars.
-Human Schematic is a crystallization of Liu Zongzhou’s philosophical thoughts that reinterpreting Confucian classics based on the practice of moral cultivation.
+Human Schematic is a crystallization of Liu Zongzhou’s philosophical thoughts, which reinterprets Confucian classics based on the practice of moral cultivation.
 The Records of Ming Scholars was composed by Huang Zongxi (黄宗羲, 1610-1695), who studied directly under Liu Zongzhou.
 He devoted a chapter to summarizing his teacher’s discourse and teachings.
 By cross reading the two texts, this essay explores Liu Zongzhou’s philosophy of duti theory and his shendu teachings of moral cultivation.
 Specifically, it explores the activities of the du entity, and discusses the relationships between the du entity, the human mind, and nature.
 Furthermore, this paper summarises the steps of shendu practice in the Human Schematic as a means of developing virtue.
 This prompts consideration of how the embodiment of the du entity assists in the actualisation or fulfilment of the shendu moral cultivation.
-Furthermore, having presented a discussion of Liu Zongzhou’s theory in the context of the intellectual history of the Ming and Qing transition, this essay concludes by addressing the following question: What motivated Liu Zongzhou to generate his theory?
+Finally, having presented a discussion of Liu Zongzhou’s theory in the context of the intellectual history of the Ming and Qing transition, this essay concludes by addressing the following question: What motivated Liu Zongzhou to generate his theory?

 The Meaning of Du in the Classical Texts and the Commentarial Tradition

-The concept of shendu (vigilance in solitude) appears in the Da Xue, (大學, the Great Learning) and the Zhong Yong (中庸, The Doctrine of Mean).
+The concept of shendu (vigilance in solitude) appears in the Da Xue, (大學, the Great Learning) and the Zhong Yong (中庸, The Doctrine of the Mean).
 In general terms, the shendu concept denotes the moral cultivation of the psyche.
-In particular, it stresses the notion of self-consciousness that involves introspectively looking inward to examine the heart and mind activities before we act out.
+In particular, it stresses the notion of self-consciousness that involves introspectively looking inward to examine the activities of the heart and mind before we act out.
 The word du functions as a noun and is conventionally translated as solitary or single.
-The idea of du in the shendu concept indicates that human beings are conscious not only of the world around them but also of themselves, their activities, bodies, and their mentality.
+The idea of du in the concept of shendu indicates that human beings are conscious not only of the world around them but also of themselves, their activities, bodies, and their mentality.
 Simply speaking, they are the object of awareness.

-In the Da Xue text, shendu concept is placed under the heading of chengyi, (誠意, causing one’s will to be sincere).
+In the Da Xue, the concept of shendu is placed under the heading of chengyi, (誠意, causing one’s will to be sincere).
 Thus, shendu is designed to make one’s will sincere.
 According to the Da Xue, "what is meant by 'making one's will sincere' is allowing no self-deception." 所謂誠其意者，毋自欺也。When one engages with external things, one's internal thoughts should be consistent with one’s external manifestations.
 The Da Xue states:

 小人閑居為不善，無所不至，見君子而後厭然，掩其不善，而著其善。